MOFNY/vue-commercetools/README.md

 I wanted to focus on the UI as much as possible.
 It has a simple layout and styles but it works fairly well.
 The code is also pretty readable and organized relatively well.
+I'm a big fan of a "skeleton" loading view, so I attempted a simple component.
+Refresh the page a few times to check it out.

 ## Code I am least proud of
 I couldn't figure out how to properly filter the products (the FIXME).